-8.6.3 Services

-Objective: That the subdivision of land provides services for the future use and development of the land

-Acceptable Solutions Performance Criteria

-A1 P1

-excluding for public open space, a riparian or littoral reserve or Utilities, must have a connection to a full A lot, or a lot proposed in a plan of subdivision, excluding for public open space, a riparian or littoral reserve or Utilities, must have a connection to a limited water supply service, having regard to:
+8.6.3 Services Objective: That the subdivision of land provides services for the future use and development of the land Acceptable Solutions Performance Criteria A1 P1 Each lot, or a lot proposed in a plan of subdivision, excluding for public open space, a riparian or littoral reserve or Utilities, must have a connection to a full water supply service.
+A lot, or a lot proposed in a plan of subdivision, excluding for public open space, a riparian or littoral reserve or Utilities, must have a connection to a limited water supply service, having regard to: (a) flow rates;(b) the quality of potable water; (c) any existing or proposed infrastructure to provide the water service and its location; (d) the topography of the site; and (e) any advice from a regulated entity. excluding for p ot proposed in a plan of subdivision, public open space, a riparian or littoral ties, must have a connection to a verage system.
+P2 No Performance Criterion. А3 Р3 excluding for preserve or Utili ot proposed in a plan of subdivision, public open space, a riparian or littoral ties, must be capable of connecting rmwater system.

-(a) flow rates;

-(b) the quality of potable water;

-(c) any existing or proposed infrastructure to provide the water service and its location;

-(d) the topography of the site; and

-(e) any advice from a regulated entity.

-A2 Each lot, or a lot proposed in a plan of subdivision, excluding for public open space, a riparian or littoral reserve or Utilities, must have a connection to a reticulated sewerage system.
-P2 No Performance Criterion.

-А3 P3

-excluding for preserve or Utili ot proposed in a plan of subdivision, public open space, a riparian or littoral ties, must be capable of connecting ramwater system.
 Each lot, or a lot proposed in a plan of subdivision, excluding for public open space, a riparian or littoral reserve or Utilities, must be capable of accommodating an on-site stormwater management system adequate for the future use and development of the land, having regard to: (a) the size of the lot;

+(b) topography of the site;

+(c) soil conditions;

-(b) topography of the site;(c) soil conditions; (d) any existing buildings on the site; (e) any area of the site covered by impervious surfaces; and (f) any watercourse on the land.
+(d) any existing buildings on the site;

+(e) any area of the site covered by impervious surfaces; and

+(f) any watercourse on the land.